BookGin/damup/sniproxy.md

 The Client ID is a 10-byte case-insensitive alphanumeric id.

 Possible issues:
-- The entrophy of Client ID is 2^50.
-If it's genrated randomly, there may be collision when the Client ID is more than 2^25 (33 millions).
+- The entropy of Client ID is 2^50.
+If it's generated randomly, there may be collision when the Client ID is more than 2^25 (33 millions).
 - ISP or a middlebox can leverage the Client ID/HMAC signature to trace the user.

 ### Base32 Encoded HMAC-SHA256 Signature